CMDM-Lab/PN2S/README.md

 ## Data Format of Training Set

-Eevery datapoint in data provided here are composed of serveral units.
+Eevery datapoint in training set provided here is composed of serveral units.
 Every unit consists of four lines.

 - First line: ID in PoLyInfo database
 - Second line: Name of the polymer